Towards the coherent control of robust spin qubits in quantum algorithms: Abstract

 \section{Abstract}

 Many efforts have succeeded over the last decade at lengthening the timescale in which spin qubits loss quantum information under free evolution.
-With these design principles, it is now timely to zoom out and take the whole picture: concerning applications that require user-driven evolutions, qubits should be assessed within the desired algorithm.
-This means to test qubits under external control while relaxation is active, and to maximize the algorithm fidelity as the actual figure of merit.
-Herein, we pose and analytically solve a master equation devised to run one-spin-qubit algorithms subject to relaxation.
-It is handled via a code, QBithm, which inputs gate sequences and relaxation rates thus connecting with the longstanding work devoted to their \textit{ab initio} computation.
-We calculate fidelities against relaxation and imperfections, and implement well-known pulse sequences quantitatively agreeing with experimental data.
-Hopefully, this work will stimulate the study of many-qubit systems driven under relaxation and imperfections in quantum algorithms.
+With these design principles at a mature stage, it is now timely to widen the scope and take the whole picture: concerning applications that require user-driven coherent evolutions, qubits should be assessed operating within the desired algorithm.
+This means to test qubits under external control while relaxation and imperfections are active, and to maximize the algorithm fidelity as the actual figure of merit.
+Herein, we pose and analytically solve a master equation devised to run one-spin-qubit gate-based algorithms subject to relaxation.
+It is handled via a home-made code, QBithm, which inputs gate sequences and relaxation rates thus connecting with the longstanding work devoted to their \textit{ab initio} computation.
+We evaluate the impact of relaxation and potential experimental imperfections in the calculated fidelities, and implement well-known pulse sequences quantitatively agreeing with experimental data.
+Hopefully, this work will stimulate the study of many-spin-qubit systems in quantum algorithms, and will serve as a help to design robust spin qubits against decoherence and to perform better-characterized experiments.